Heavy Rock behemoths expand their musical horizons

 “That’s the Way” is another sad and sentimental piece, which finds Robert ruminating on another relationship gone awry, but for the listener in the best possible way, as the combination of mandolin and acoustic guitar is simply first class throughout.

-Page gets all bluegrass on “Bron-Yr-Aur Stomp”, as Plant begins a bluesy sing-along while the others are gathered around the camp fire.
-There are some interesting time signatures as well as hand claps and castanets to give it that gypsy atmosphere.
-“Hats Off to Roy Harper” may well be the weakest link of the album, but the blues was always at the centre of any Rock band worth their weight in Mississippi water, from the Bluesbreakers to the Yardbirds, as well as Peter Green’s Fleetwood Mac.
-The blues was also the blood supply which not only fuelled but provided inspiration, whether it be Bukka White or Robert Johnson.
+Page goes all bluegrass on “Bron-Yr-Aur Stomp”, as Plant begins a bluesy sing-along while the others sit around the camp fire.
+There are some interesting time signatures as well as hand claps and castanets just to give it that gypsy atmosphere.
+“Hats Off to Roy Harper” may well be the weakest link here, but the blues was always at the centre of any Rock band worth their weight in Mississippi water, from the Bluesbreakers to the Yardbirds, as well as Peter Green’s Fleetwood Mac.
+The blues was also the food supply which not only fuelled but provided inspiration, whether it be Bukka White or Robert Johnson.
 So why shouldn’t they finish things with an homage to their musical elders?
 It works for me.

-Though Led Zeppelin III may not have been their most volcanic and hard-hitting, it was certainly the band’s most thoughtful to date, without which “Stairway to Heaven” might never have come into being, which is the one thing people seem to forget.
-That people don’t just suddenly walk from the Iron Age into the Bronze Age without a great deal of experimentation taking place.
+Though Led Zeppelin III may not have been their most volcanic and hard-hitting, it was certainly the band’s most thoughtful to date, without which “Stairway to Heaven” might never have come into being, which is the one thing some seem to forget.
+That people don’t just suddenly walk from the Iron Age into the Bronze Age without a great deal of experimentation taking place in between.
 A transition if you will of musical styles and alchemic elements to see what works.
-And based on that principle, Led Zeppelin brought something magical into this world.
+And based on that principle, Led Zeppelin delivered something magical into this world.